Mary and Max: Plot

-Max Jerry Horowitz (Philip Seymour Hoffman) is a morbidly obese 44-year-old Jewish atheist who has trouble forming close bonds with other people due to various mental and social problems.
-Though Mary's letter initially gives him an anxiety attack, he decides to write back to her, and the two quickly become friends (partly due to their shared love of chocolate and The Noblets).
-Due to Vera's disapproval of Max when she receives his first letter, Mary tells him to send his letters to her agoraphobic neighbour, Len Hislop, whose mail she collects regularly.
-When Mary later asks Max about love, he suffers a severe anxiety attack and is institutionalised for eight months.
-After his release, he is hesitant to write to Mary again for some time.
-On his 48th birthday, he wins the New York Lottery, using his winnings to buy a lifetime supply of chocolate and an entire collection of Noblet figurines.
-He gives the remainder to his elderly neighbour, Ivy, who uses most of it to pamper herself before dying in an accident with a malfunctioning jet pack.
-Meanwhile, Mary becomes despondent, thinking Max has abandoned her.
+Max is a morbidly obese 44-year-old Jewish atheist who has trouble forming relationships due to various mental and social problems.
+Mary's letter initially gives him an anxiety attack, but he writes back, and the two become friends (partly due to their shared love of chocolate and The Noblets).
+Vera disapproves of Max, so Mary tells him to send his letters to her agoraphobic neighbour, Len Hislop.
+Mary asks Max about love, and he suffers a severe anxiety attack, being institutionalised for eight months.
+He wins the New York Lottery and buys a lifetime supply of chocolate and the entire collection of Noblet figurines.
+He gives the remainder to his elderly neighbour, Ivy, who pampers herself before dying in a jet pack-related accident.
+Mary becomes despondent, thinking Max has abandoned her.

-Max finally writes back to Mary on the advice of his therapist and explains he has been diagnosed with Asperger syndrome.
-Mary is thrilled to hear from him again, and the two continue their correspondence for the next several years.
-When Noel retires from his job at a teabag factory, he takes up metal detecting but is soon swept away (and presumably killed) by a large tidal bore while on a beach.
-The now-adult Mary (Toni Collette) goes to the University of Melbourne and has her birthmark surgically removed, and develops a crush on her Greek Australian neighbour, Damien Popodopoulos (Eric Bana).
-Drunk and guilt-ridden over her husband's death, Vera accidentally kills herself after she drinks embalming fluid (which she mistook for cooking sherry).
-Mary and Damien grow closer following Vera's death and are later married.
+Max finally writes back to Mary, explaining he has been diagnosed with Asperger syndrome.
+The two continue their correspondence for the next several years.
+When Noel retires, he takes up metal detecting and is swept away by a large tidal bore while on a beach.
+The now-adult Mary goes to the University of Melbourne.
+She has her birthmark removed and develops a crush on her neighbour, Damien Popodopoulos.
+Vera accidentally kills herself after she drinks embalming fluid instead of cooking sherry.
+Mary and Damien later marry, although Damien is shown to be uncomfortable being intimate with her.